Cortland Associates Inc. MO Boosts Stock Holdings in Global Payments Inc. (NYSE:GPN)

 Cortland Associates Inc. MO boosted its stake in Global Payments Inc. (NYSE:GPN) by 0.1% during the 1st quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
 The institutional investor owned 228,759 shares of the business services provider’s stock after acquiring an additional 180 shares during the quarter.
 Global Payments accounts for 5.3% of Cortland Associates Inc. MO’s portfolio, making the stock its 8th largest position.
 Cortland Associates Inc. MO’s holdings in Global Payments were worth $46,113,000 as of its most recent filing with the Securities and Exchange Commission.

-A number of other institutional investors and hedge funds also recently bought and sold shares of GPN.
-Vantage Consulting Group Inc bought a new stake in Global Payments in the 4th quarter valued at $25,000.
+Other large investors have also modified their holdings of the company.
+Vantage Consulting Group Inc bought a new stake in Global Payments during the 4th quarter worth about $25,000.
 Exchange Traded Concepts LLC bought a new stake in Global Payments during the 4th quarter worth about $26,000.
 International Assets Investment Management LLC bought a new stake in Global Payments during the 4th quarter worth about $26,000.
-Tompkins Financial Corp bought a new stake in Global Payments during the 4th quarter worth about $35,000.
+Jacobi Capital Management LLC lifted its position in Global Payments by 44.4% during the 4th quarter.
+Jacobi Capital Management LLC now owns 195 shares of the business services provider’s stock worth $42,000 after buying an additional 60 shares in the last quarter.
 Finally, City Holding Co. bought a new stake in Global Payments during the 1st quarter worth about $40,000.
-86.71% of the stock is currently owned by institutional investors and hedge funds.
+86.71% of the stock is currently owned by hedge funds and other institutional investors.

 Several brokerages have commented on GPN.
-Citigroup boosted their price target on shares of Global Payments from $223.00 to $232.00 and gave the stock a “buy” rating in a research report on Tuesday, February 9th.
+Oppenheimer boosted their price target on shares of Global Payments from $222.00 to $231.00 and gave the stock an “outperform” rating in a research report on Wednesday, May 5th.
+Susquehanna Bancshares boosted their price objective on shares of Global Payments from $220.00 to $239.00 and gave the stock a “positive” rating in a research note on Tuesday, February 9th.
+Compass Point lowered shares of Global Payments from a “buy” rating to a “neutral” rating and set a $220.00 price objective on the stock. in a research note on Friday, February 12th.
 Susquehanna boosted their price objective on shares of Global Payments from $220.00 to $239.00 and gave the stock a “positive” rating in a research note on Tuesday, February 9th.
-Susquehanna Bancshares boosted their price objective on shares of Global Payments from $220.00 to $239.00 and gave the stock a “positive” rating in a research note on Tuesday, February 9th.
-Sanford C. Bernstein restated an “outperform” rating and set a $214.00 price objective on shares of Global Payments in a research note on Wednesday, January 27th.
-Finally, Raymond James boosted their price objective on shares of Global Payments from $237.00 to $240.00 and gave the stock an “outperform” rating in a research note on Tuesday.
+Finally, Citigroup boosted their price objective on shares of Global Payments from $223.00 to $232.00 and gave the stock a “buy” rating in a research note on Tuesday, February 9th.
 Four investment analysts have rated the stock with a hold rating and twenty have issued a buy rating to the company.
 Global Payments presently has an average rating of “Buy” and a consensus price target of $219.59.

-Global Payments (NYSE:GPN) last announced its earnings results on Tuesday, May 4th.
-The business services provider reported $1.82 earnings per share (EPS) for the quarter, topping the Zacks’ consensus estimate of $1.67 by $0.15.
+Global Payments (NYSE:GPN) last issued its quarterly earnings results on Tuesday, May 4th.
+The business services provider reported $1.82 earnings per share for the quarter, topping the Zacks’ consensus estimate of $1.67 by $0.15.
 Global Payments had a net margin of 6.75% and a return on equity of 6.46%.
-The firm had revenue of $1.99 billion for the quarter, compared to analyst estimates of $1.77 billion.
-During the same quarter in the prior year, the business posted $1.58 EPS.
-The business’s revenue was up 4.5% compared to the same quarter last year.
+The company had revenue of $1.99 billion during the quarter, compared to the consensus estimate of $1.77 billion.
+During the same quarter in the prior year, the firm posted $1.58 EPS.
+The firm’s quarterly revenue was up 4.5% on a year-over-year basis.
 As a group, equities research analysts forecast that Global Payments Inc. will post 6.01 EPS for the current fiscal year.

 The company also recently declared a quarterly dividend, which will be paid on Friday, June 25th.
 Stockholders of record on Friday, June 11th will be issued a dividend of $0.195 per share.
 This represents a $0.78 dividend on an annualized basis and a dividend yield of 0.39%.
 The ex-dividend date is Thursday, June 10th.
 Global Payments’s dividend payout ratio (DPR) is presently 13.31%.